MTV (Russia)

-MTV Russia or MTV Россия (МТВ Россия) was a Russian music and entertainment TV channel, which carried out its broadcasting from 25 September 1998 to 31 May 2013.
-On 1 October 2013, MTV Russia was relaunched as a satellite pay TV channel.
+MTV Russia (MTV Россия) was a Russian music and entertainment TV channel, which carried out its broadcasting from 25 September 1998 to 31 May 2013.
+On 1 October 2013, MTV Russia was relaunched as a pay TV channel.

 In March 2022, Paramount Global announced that it intends to pause operations in Russia.
 The company did not comment on their plans of returning in the future.

 History

 Pre-launch (1988–1998)

 In October 1988, the management of MTV Networks Europe (now Paramount Networks EMEAA) visited the USSR for preliminary negotiations on the launch of MTV Europe, at the same time an application for registration of the TV channel was submitted.

 In 1989, MTV Europe covered the Moscow Music Festival live from Lenin Stadium.
 Soviet artists officially debuted on MTV in the summer of 1989.
 The Moscow group "Cruise" released the "Hit for MTV" manifesto song at the same time.

 On 8 March 1991, MTV Europe began broadcasting in the USSR, and thus became the first Western 24/7 TV channel that could be received in the country.
 Also, in 1993–1998, music videos with the MTV logo were consistently aired on some Russian channels, including 2x2, TV-6, Muz-TV.

 The appearance of the Russian version of MTV became known on 6 April 1998, when the CEO of MTV Networks Tom Freston and the president of Biz Enterprises Boris Zosimov signed a five-year license agreement for broadcasting.